Miss America (Marvel Comics): America Chavez

 The third Miss America is America Chavez.
 Created by writer Joe Casey and artist Nick Dragotta, the character was introduced in Vengeance #1 (September 2011).

-America Chavez was originally depicted as hailing from the Utopian Parallel, a dimension outside of time and space, and as a Starling of the Fuertona species, an extraterrestrial race with innate supernatural abilities.
+Chavez was originally depicted as an extraterrestrial from the Utopian Parallel, a dimension outside of time and space.
 Her origin was later revised to establish that she was born on Earth to scientists who sought to cure her of a disease.
 The Utopian Parallel was reinterpreted as a medical facility where experimental procedures ultimately granted her superpowers.